For more general information, see our sexually transmitted disease page.

-STDs and STIs (sexually transmitted infections) are illnesses spread by sexual contact.
-There are several types.
-Most can be cured or treated, but all can be prevented.
+Sexually transmitted diseases (STDs), also called sexually transmitted infections (STIs), are illnesses spread by sexual contact.
+There are many types.
+Most can be cured or treated.
+All can be prevented.
 The most common in Pierce County are:

-Many people who have an STD might not now it.
-Symptoms are not always obvious, so infected people can spread disease to others without knowing.
+Many people who have an STD don't know it.
+Symptoms are not always obvious.
+Infected people can spread disease without knowing.

-EPT (expedited partner therapy) helps to control the spread of infection.
-EPT means providing medication to sex partners of a person diagnosed with an STD without examining them first.
-This helps prevent reinfection of the patient, and prevents further transmission by partners.
+Expedited partner therapy (EPT) helps control the spread of infection.
+EPT is giving medicine to an infected person's sex partners without examining them first.
+This helps prevent reinfection of the patient and prevents further transmission by partners.

 Providers must report STD cases.